-Metadata is information about calls that is gathered by the external recording system and relayed to SpeechMiner along with the call audio.
-Each system receives different sets of information about the calls that are passed to it for processing.
-For example, metadata could include the name of the agent for each call, the location of the customer, and the duration of the call.
+Metadata is information about calls that is gathered by the external recording systems and relayed to SpeechMiner along with the call data.
+Each system receives different sets of information about the data that is passed to it for processing.
+For example, metadata for calls could include the name of the agent for each call, the location of the customer, and the duration of the call.

 You can define metadata conditions based on any of the metadata values available in your system.
-The conditions you define can be as simple as one metadata value or complex expressions that specify the relationships among a number of types of metadata.
+The conditions you define can be as simple as one metadata value or they can be complex expressions that specify the relationships among a number of types of metadata.
 Consider, for example, a sales campaign that is undertaken in Wyoming and in Texas.
 Certain agents in each location target senior citizens, while others target families with teenage children.
 To assign senior-citizen calls to a Category, you could define a condition that specifies either Agent1 or Agent2 if the customer is in Wyoming and Agent3 if the customer is in Texas.